pxlin-09/Multiplayer_Tetris/README.md

 Auto-correct: input does not have to be typed out entirely, program can detect and make sense of what users mean if a match can be found.
 For example, "dr" will be recognized as "drop" command.

+4 different levels with different difficulties, user can also choose random or give a seed for the sequence of types of blocks that will be next (ex. sequence.txt = "I" will only allow I blocks to appear)

 the TX.[in|args] were used as tests inputs and arguments to detect any memory leak, segmentation faults, etc.

 The follow are some combination of features: